Hag-ridden, 2014

 2. 1680’s “afflicted by nightmares”.
 An old term for sleep paralysis, the sensation of being held immobile in bed by a heavy weight and accompanied by a sense of an alien presence.
 Also: Succubus, Mære (Old English), The Old Hag (Newfoundland), Witch riding your back (USA)

-With reference to female archetypes from Hitchcock’s Vertigo, Italian Giallo horror film, and literature (including the writing of Shirley Jackson and Henry James) the exhibition explored formal visual ideas of collage, duplication, erosion, to create a portrait of identity as memory, dream, obsession.
+With reference to female archetypes from Hitchcock’s Vertigo, Italian Giallo horror film, and literature (including the writing of Shirley Jackson and Henry James) Hag-ridden explored formal visual ideas of collage, duplication, erosion, to create a portrait of identity as memory, dream, obsession.
 Using a range of approaches and materials – including reclaimed windows, dressmaking patterns, carbon paper, moving image, painting, drawing and text, Hag-ridden was exhibited across the 5 gallery spaces of Summerhall’s Lower Church.

-The sound installation House/Body which is in the main exhibition space, was created by sound New York artist Lynne Thermann in collaboration with Michele Marcoux.
+The sound installation House/Body which is in the main exhibition space, was created by New York artist Lynne Thermann in collaboration with Michele Marcoux.

 Hag-Ridden is a triumph of installation.
 Works as diverse as overlaid drawing-paintings on opaque caravan windows, scraped carbon-paper scenes from Hitchcock’s ‘Vertigo’ and video films all explore a landscape of haunted, absent houses and, related, the gulf of loneliness when one twin is away from its own carbon-paper copy. ”